ncayllahua/GigisPizzaHOL/devmachine-marketplace.md

 1. Install a VNC viewer on your local computer
 2. Use SSH to connect to the compute instance running the Oracle Cloud Developer Image, as described above (connect to the opc user)
 3. Configure a VNC password by typing vncpasswd
-4. When prompted, enter a new password and verify it
+4. When prompted, enter a new password and verify it (note it for future uses)
 5. Optionally, enter a view only password
 6. After the vncpasswd utility exits, start the VNC server by typing vncserver
 8. This will start a VNC server with display number 1 for the opc user, and the VNC server will start automatically if your instance is rebooted